 It seemed to help reduce recovery time after exercise by a little bit, but it was primarily helpful for reducing inflammation momentarily.

-Finally, the +PlusCBD Extra Strength Balm ranks eighth on our list of the best CBD topicals in 2020.
+Finally, the +PlusCBD Extra Strength Balm ranks seventh on our list of the best CBD topicals in 2020.

 Prunus Amygdalus Dulcis (Sweet Almond Oil), Cera Alba (Beeswax), Candelilla/Jojoba/Rice Bran Polyglyceryl-3 Esters, Glyceryl Stearate, Cetearyl Alcohol, Sodium Stearoyl Lactylate, Hemp Oil (Aerial Plant Parts), Mentha Piperita (Peppermint) Oil, Camellia Sinensis Leaf Extract, Carthamus Tinctorius (Safflower) Seed Oil, and Ascorbyl Palmitate

 Despite some greasiness, the balm feels smooth and creamy, like it’s meant to be in a spa.